-After resigning from my teaching position to stay home full-time with our foster-but-hopefully-soon-to-be-adopted-daughter, my husband encouraged me to start a blog.
+After resigning from my teaching position to stay home full-time with our daughter, my husband encouraged me to start a blog.
 Before that, I had never considered entering the blogging world, but that summer I started reading about blogging and grew more and more excited about the possibilities.
 Then an 11-week-pregnancy sapped my energy.
 After recovering from that miscarriage, the addition of a foster sibling pair to our home that winter left my mind and schedule spinning too much to leave any energy for thinking about—let alone starting—a blog.
 However, the idea, the growing dream, never completely faded.

 Then I became pregnant again, and this time the pregnancy seemed healthy and stable.
 However, we eventually found out our baby girl had the same anomalies—and poor prognosis—that our son did (see Josiah’s Story – Part 1).
 Immediately I started processing my disbelief and grief by writing, either journaling or sharing on Facebook.
 The response was overwhelming, not only to me personally, but to what I wrote and how I wrote.
 This time I felt compelled to blog.
 No more waiting for the right time.
 Now was the time.
 There were things I HAD to write, maybe just for myself, but possibly also for other women needing understanding, camaraderie, and hope.